Search

 Because singing depends on more than loudness.
 The singer also needs clean timing, a clear sense of pitch, and enough space in the mix to judge vocal placement comfortably.
 Too much bass can make the room feel heavier and less defined, which makes singing feel less natural even when the voice is still audible.

 No. A subwoofer can make the trade-off easier to notice, but boosted low end from full-range speakers can create similar issues.
-Any home karaoke system can become harder to sing through if the bass is spreading too much energy into the room and masking the parts of the sound that matter most for vocal comfort.
+Any home karaoke system can become harder to sing through if bass spreads too much energy into the room and masks the parts of the sound that matter most for vocal comfort.

-4. Is this article telling me whether I should or should not use a subwoofer?
+Is this article telling me whether I should use a subwoofer?

 Want to keep going into the broader question of whether your setup really benefits from a subwoofer?